So you don’t end up working during your free time.

 1. Have a separate working space.
 Even if it’s not a dedicated office set-up, it needs to be something that’s yours and used for work only.

 2. Don’t have a television blaring in the background.
-Find a comfortable workspace where you have the peace and quiet to think and make important decisions.
+Find a comfortable workspace where you have the quiet space to to think and make important decisions.

 3. Set fixed office hours.
-This could be 9 am to 5 pm or 1 am to 1 pm, doesn’t matter.
+This could be from 9am to 5pm or 1am to 1pm, doesn’t matter.
 What matters is that you work those fixed hours every day and don’t deviate from them ad hoc.

 4. Determine your best creative times and create a work schedule around those times.